-These goals reflect the agency's work toward creating an environment both in MICA and in the communities we serve that fosters equity.
-The plan reflects the theory of change that the Inclusion, Diversity, Equity, Action (IDEA) team developed.
+These goals reflect the agency's work toward creating an environment both in MICA and in the communities we serve that fosters collaboration and relationships where everyone's voice is heard.
+The plan reflects the theory of change that the IDEA Taskforce implemented.

-Core Goals and Objectives GOAL 1 Support and consult with MICA teams (interdisciplinary and program) regarding issues relating to equity and inclusion.
-Suggested initial activities: Implementation: Reach out to offer to facilitate equity discussions in staff groups/teams.
-GOAL 2 Build accountability in equity work for teams.
+Core Goals and Objectives GOAL 1 Support and consult with MICA teams (interdisciplinary and program) regarding issues relating to engagement and individualization.
+Suggested initial activities: Implementation: Reach out to offer to facilitate discussions in staff groups/teams.
+GOAL 2 Build accountability in best practice for teams.
 Suggested initial activities: Assessment: Define resources and systems to help hold staff and leaders accountable.
 Work with new and upcoming systems including those developed during the course of the plan in the Staff Wellbeing pillar (led by the Executive Leadership team).
 GOAL 3 Increase language accessibility across the board for families.
 Suggested initial activities: Implementation: Build training for interpreters and staff on how to use the language line and the ethics of interpretation.
 Write guidance on tone and messaging to maximize accessibility.
 Pursue language accessibility tools and devices for teams.
 ONGOING GUIDANCE Make a plan for IDEA members to meet at a regular interval with other agency teams to discuss the following: TIRT - find areas of intersection with the trauma-informed team and plan one shared initiative or project over the course of the strategic plan.
 A concrete example might include examining cultural differences in how families respond to traumatic experiences.
-Whole Family and Basic Needs - connect with the whole family and basic needs teams to share information about fostering equity in service provision, with a focus on the impact of systemic/structural racism and inequities.
-Advocacy - work with the advocacy team to build equitable systems for families to share their experiences.
+Whole Family and Basic Needs - connect with the whole family and basic needs teams to share information about fostering individualization in service provision, with a focus on the impact of unique experiences of each person.
+Advocacy - work with the advocacy team to build accessible systems for families to share their experiences.
 Focus on voice and choice.
 Executive Leadership and the Board of Directors - plan to share a substantive annual update on progress toward the core goals at some point during each fiscal year.
+Plan for IDEA members to engage in ongoing professional development around new theories and practices.